 Test A and Test B: Before receiving Nausf_UEAuthentication_Authenticate Response message from the AUSF and before the timer for receiving Nausf_UEAuthentication_Authenticate Response message runs out,

-- For Test A, the SEAF/AMF may initiate new authentication towards the UE.
+- For Test A, the SEAF/AMF initiates new authentication towards the UE before the timer T3520 runs out.

-- For Test B, the SEAF/AMF does not send any new authentication request to the UE.
+- For Test B, the SEAF/AMF does not send any new authentication request to the UE while timer T3520 is running.

-Test C: The SEAF/AMF does not process the unsolicited "synchronisation failure indication" messages.
+Test C and Test D: The UE does not receive an Authentication Request from the SEAF/AMF while timer T3520 is running.
+Additionally, the SEAF/AMF does not send a Nausf\_UEAuthentication\_Authenticate Request message with a "_synchronisation failure indication_" to the AUSF.

 Expected format of evidence: